 Once a good space has been secured he begins constructing a bubble best just like Bettas do.
 He weaves these bubbles among plants to keep it from floating away.
 That’s why providing plants encourages your Sparkling Gouramis to spawn.

 After he’s finished, he brings trying to entice a female to come under his nest and mate.
+Once After he’s finished, he tries to entice a female to come under his nest and mate.
 Once she begins to purr in the affirmative, they embrace several times, releasing eggs and sperm into the water.

 He collects the eggs and spits them into the nest, where they develop over the course of 24-48 hours.
-The fry are extremely tiny and too small to eat brine shrimp nauplii.
+The fry are very tiny and too small to eat brine shrimp nauplii.

 Instead, they will eat infusoria in the water column for about a week after they absorb their yolk sac.
-Eventually, they graduate to powdered flake, micro worms, brine shrimp nauplii and other tiny items until the male releases them from the nest!
+Eventually, they graduate to powdered flakes, micro worms, brine shrimp nauplii and other tiny items until the male releases them from the nest.